acon96/home-llm/README.md

 4. Select the 3 dots in the top right and click "Check for Updates" and Refresh the webpage.
 5. There should now be a "Local Add-ons" section at the top of the "Add-on Store"
 6. Install the `oobabooga-text-generation-webui` add-on.
 It will take ~15-20 minutes to build the image on a Raspberry Pi.
-7. Copy any models you want to use to the `addon_configs/local_text-generation-webui/models` folder.
+7. Copy any models you want to use to the `addon_configs/local_text-generation-webui/models` folder or download them using the UI.
+8. Load up a model to use.
+NOTE: The timeout for ingress pages is only 60 seconds so if the model takes longer than 60 seconds to load (very likely) then the UI will appear to time out and you will need to navigate to the add-on's logs to see when the model is fully loaded.

 ### Performance of running the model on a Raspberry Pi
 The RPI4 4GB that I have was sitting right at 1.5 tokens/sec for prompt eval and 1.6 tokens/sec for token generation when running the `Q4_K_M` quant.
-I was reliably getting responses in 30-40 seconds after the initial prompt processing which took almost 5 minutes.
-I highly recommend if you set up text-generation-webui on a separate machine that can take advantage of a GPU.
+I was reliably getting responses in 30-60 seconds after the initial prompt processing which took almost 5 minutes.
+It depends significantly on the number of devices that have been exposed as well as how many states have changed since the last invocation because llama.cpp caches KV values for identical prompt prefixes.

+It is highly recommend to set up text-generation-webui on a separate machine that can take advantage of a GPU.